-1962 saw the release of Hey Boy! by Jane and Bernie Hill, a NZ bestseller reprinted several times over the next two years.
+First released in 1962, Hey Boy! by Jane and Bernie Hill was a New Zealand bestseller reprinted several times over the next two years.
 A photographic book with extended captions, Hey Boy! portrayed urban Māori life of the time, following the activities of a group of children from Orakei.
-The "Boy" of the title was Charlie Tumahai.
+The “Boy” of the title was Charlie Tumahai.

 “Boy is what they call me in our street.
 But my real name is Charlie, like my Dad's.
 My Dad's people come from Tahiti, and my mother's people are Northern Māori, who were famous warriors.
 So as Dad says, that makes us half hula and half haka.”

-I first met Charlie Tumahai in January 1971, backstage at the Myponga Music Festival in South Australia, introduced by drummer Laurie Pryor, whom I was acquainted with.
-Pryor and Tumahai were members of a recently formed group, Healing Force.
+I first met Charlie Tumahai in January 1971, backstage at the Myponga Music Festival in South Australia; we were introduced by drummer Laurie Pryor.
+He and Tumahai were members of a recently formed group, Healing Force.

-There was a big buzz about Healing Force, who were hailed as a supergroup and Australian pioneers of a genre some called progressive rock.
+There was a big buzz about Healing Force, A supergroup of Australian Prog-rock pioneers.

 There was a big buzz about Healing Force, who were hailed as a supergroup and Australian pioneers of a genre some called progressive rock.
 Six months later, Healing Force released a landmark Australian recording, ‘Golden Miles’ (sung by Tumahai) but Tumahai moved on shortly after its release.
 A familiar story – between 1970 and 1974 he played in eight different bands.